-Angry Birds Star Wars was recently released and this has been a significant deal in our house.
+When Angry Birds Star Wars was released it was a VERY big deal in our house.
 Other than buying the app the minute it was released (and then the kids paying for the "Path of the Jedi" upgrade out of their allowance), there has been some interest in the in-app advertised figures/toys based on the game.

 Get to work - Sculpey assembles best as little balls or oblong shapes.
 The colours layer nicely too.
 Add these two features, and you have a perfect medium for Furious Avians or any other licensed characters of a cartoony nature.